Eschatology: Christianity

 Christian eschatology is the study concerned with the ultimate destiny of the individual soul and of the entire created order, based primarily upon biblical texts within the Old and New Testaments.

 Christian eschatological research looks to study and discuss matters such as the nature of the divine and the divine nature of Jesus Christ, death and the afterlife, Heaven and Hell, the Second Coming of Jesus, the resurrection of the dead, the rapture, the Tribulation, millennialism, the end of the world, the Last Judgment, and the New Heaven and New Earth in the world to come.

 Eschatological passages occur in many places in the Bible, in both the Old and the New Testaments.
 In the Old Testament, apocalyptic eschatology can be found notably in Isaiah 24–27, Isaiah 56–66, Joel, Zechariah 9–14 as well as in the closing chapters of Daniel, and in Ezekiel.
 In the New Testament, applicable passages include Matthew 24, Mark 13, the parable of "The Sheep and the Goats" and the Book of Revelation—Revelation often occupies a central place in Christian eschatology.

 The Second Coming of Christ is the central event in Christian eschatology within the broader context of the fullness of the Kingdom of God.
+No consensus on the interpretation of the kingdom of God has emerged to date.
+Dale Allison argues that many Biblical prophecies such as Jesus's return were contingent on the repentance of Israel to proceed.
 Most Christians believe that death and suffering will continue to exist until Christ's return.
 There are, however, various views concerning the order and significance of other eschatological events.

 The Book of Revelation stands at the core of much of Christian eschatology.
 The study of Revelation is usually divided into four interpretative methodologies or hermeneutics: